 Vincent Tan | Board Member

-Vincent joined the Board in 2015.
-His working career was largely with Ayala Land, Inc., a listed diversified property developer active in Asia, but with shareholders worldwide including Canada.
-He retired in April 2014 as Executive VP and was then elected to that company’s Board of Directors.
-His interest in early music dates from the mid-1970’s, when he played woodwind instruments including Krumhorn and Cornamuse with the Old Town Renaissance Consort in Chicago.
+Vincent Tan (BS AteneoManilaU; MBA UChicago) joined the Board in November 2015, and presently chairs the Nominating and Governance Committee.
+His working career was largely with Ayala Land, Inc., a listed diversified property developer active in Asia and elsewhere on the Pacific Rim but owned by shareholders worldwide, where his career concluded with service on that company’s Board of Directors until April 2016.
+His interest in early music dates from the mid-1970s, when he played woodwind instruments including krumhorn and cornamuse with the Old Town Renaissance Consort in Chicago.
+Aside from music, his other passions include sustainable community development, in which field he received a certificate from SFU in 2009.

 Melody Mason | Board Member